geordyp/Experimental-Server/README.md

 # Experimental Server
 This is server code for a RESTful web service created with Python and the Flask microframework.
+This web service used to sit on a [digitalocean](http://www.digitalocean.com/) droplet.

 ## Currently supported REST clients
 * To Dooli: A to do list application.
 [View Code](http://www.github.com/geordyp/To-Dooli)